micriteo/QuintorResit/README.md

 <h3> Installation </h3>

 1. Clone the repository or downaload the latest release
-2. Install the requirements `-pip install requirements.txt`
+2. Install the requirements `pip install -r requirements.txt`
 3. Make sure to solve one potential conflict by running these commands `pip uninstall -y mt940 mt-940`
 `pip install -U mt-940`